self-actuated/actuated.com/posts/2024-03-25-ollama-in-github-actions.md

 ### Putting it together for a GitHub Action

 The following GitHub Action will run on for customers who are enrolled for GPU support for actuated.
+If you'd like to gain access, contact us via the form on the [Pricing page](https://actuated.dev/pricing).

-The initial set `self-actuated/nvidia-run` installs either the consumer or datacenter driver for Nvidia, depending on what you have in your system and takes about 30 seconds.
-This can be cached, if you like.
+The `self-actuated/nvidia-run` installs either the consumer or datacenter driver for Nvidia, depending on what you have in your system.
+This only takes about 30 seconds and could be cached if you like.
+The ollama models could also be [cached using a local S3 bucket](https://docs.actuated.dev/tasks/local-github-cache/).

 Then, we simply run the equivalent bash commands from the previous section to: